 - Exam Preparation: IELTS or Cambridge exam courses, usually available in summer too

-Class sizes remain small in summer — that’s one of Maltalingua’s fixed commitments.
-Maximum 12 students per class, average 8–10.
+Class sizes stay small in summer, which is one of Maltalingua’s fixed commitments.
+Maximum 12 students per class, average 8 to 10.

 Accommodation in Summer

-Where you stay affects your summer experience significantly.
+Where you stay shapes your summer a lot.

 Shared student apartments: Common in summer and social by nature.
-You’ll be living with other students — sometimes from the school, sometimes not.
-This is more independent than homestay and works well if you want to cook for yourself and come and go freely.
+You’ll be living with other students, sometimes from the school, sometimes not.
+This is more independent than homestay and works well if you want to cook for yourself and come and go as you please.

 Hotel: Some schools arrange hotel accommodation for students who want more comfort.
 Maltalingua can advise on options.

-Summer accommodation fills up.
-Book early, especially if you have preferences.
+Summer accommodation fills up, so book early, especially if you have preferences.

 When to Book

-This is genuinely important for 2026.
-Summer availability at good schools in Malta gets tight by April/May.
+This genuinely matters for 2026.
+Summer availability at good schools in Malta gets tight by April or May.
 If you’re thinking about July or August, you should be making decisions now.
-June is slightly less busy but still popular.
+June is slightly quieter but still popular.

-Late May and early September are actually underrated: the weather is still excellent, the sea is warm, the island is slightly less crowded, and you often get better availability and pricing.
+Late May and early September are underrated: the weather is still excellent, the sea is warm, the island is a little less crowded, and you often get better availability and pricing.

 What It Costs in 2026